Tower Talk July 2013

 School of Pharmacy Receives Full Accreditation Back to Top

 In June, Notre Dame's School of Pharmacy was granted full accreditation status by the Accreditation Council for Pharmacy Education (ACPE), the official accrediting body of pharmacy preparation programs at United States colleges and universities.
 As Dr. Conneely stated in his announcement, “This historic achievement for Notre Dame is a testament to the vision and pioneering leadership of Dean Anne Lin and her faculty, the vision of our Board of Trustees and the School Sisters of Notre Dame, our dedicated pharmacy students and the overwhelming support of the Baltimore community.”
 Click here for more information on our School of Pharmacy.

-The Career and Student Success Center Announces New Name Back to Top
+The Career Center Announces New Name Back to Top

 Campus Common Read Chosen Back to Top

 This year’s Campus Common Read is In the Time of the Butterflies by Julia Alvarez.
 The 1994 historical novel tells the story of the Mirabal sisters, three of whom lost their lives during the brutal Trujillo dictatorship in the Dominican Republic.
 As Sr. Chris de Vinne, Vice President of Academic Affairs, stated in her announcement, "The women’s faith, their belief in what is right, and their strength of character can weave close connections to our mission to transform the world."

 Various events and programs centered on In the Time of the Butterflies will take place during the fall semester, giving the Notre Dame community opportunities to discuss the book and its historical context.
 This is the third year for the Common Read program; last year’s selection was The Cellist of Sarejevo, preceded by The Immortal Life of Henrietta Lacks.
 More details about campus events will be forthcoming.